aleax888/KD-tree/README.md

 # KD-tree
+Check wiki :)
-My implementaion of KD-tree and some algorithms.
+My implementaion of KD-tree and some algorithms to this.